Patrick Wolf: Edmund Burke Medal from Trinity College Historical Society

 In October 2017, it was announced that he was to receive The Edmund Burke Medal from Trinity College Historical Society, Dublin the following December for Outstanding Contribution to Discourse through the Arts, becoming the first LGBT artist to do so, and to celebrate he would be doing one-off gigs in Dublin and London, which would be his only shows for the year.
 He also confirmed that he was in the final stages of recording his album and getting ready to release his poetry book The Ghost Region, which had originally been made available for pre-order two years earlier.

 Musical activities from 2018 onward

 Wolf had resumed touring by July 2018, including in Australia, where he planned to mix an album while staying in the New South Wales Blue Mountains.
 He had also completed the poetry book he had been working on in 2015.
 The Telegraph reviewed Wolf's "comeback", the first of three shows at the St Pancras Old Church in London in January 2020, noting, despite occasional "bum notes" and "forgotten lyrics", that the performance offered "exquisite highs", and Wolf's songs were noted to be "wildly dramatic and original... with vivid lyrics and exuberant melodic flair".

-In November 2022, Wolf released his first new single in a decade.
-"Enter the Day" is scheduled to appear on an upcoming EP, The Night Safari, and coincides with the 20th anniversary of the release of Wolf's debut EP.
+In November 2022, Wolf released his first new single in a decade, "Enter the Day," which was featured on his EP "The Night Safari," released in April 2023.
+This coincided with the 20th anniversary of his debut EP.
+In December 2023, Wolf released his seventh album, The Circling Sky, a collection of B-sides and rarities.
+In February 2025, he announced a new album, Crying the Neck to be released on 25 April, which was later postponed to 13 June.
+The announcement was accompanied by the first single from the album, "Dies Irae".